Our primary care doctors get to know your history, your story and provide personalized care for the whole you — mind, body and spirit.

-A primary care physician should be a patient’s first source for diagnoses, prescriptions, and lifelong medical guidance.
+A primary care physician should be a patient’s first source for diagnoses, prescriptions and lifelong medical guidance.
 Establishing a relationship with a primary care physician can help each family member maintain his or her health and peace of mind for a lifetime.

 Why is primary care important?

-Saint Francis Medical Center’s primary care physicians play an important role in you and your family’s overall health and well-being.
+Saint Francis Healthcare System’s primary care physicians play an important role in you and your family’s overall health and well-being.
 Our physicians are available to treat any immediate health problems that may arise, such as influenza, and also help you manage any long-term health issues you may have, like hypertension (high blood pressure) or high cholesterol.
 They keep a running record of your blood pressure, weight, screenings and immunizations to support your preventative care.